-Andrew College does not offer social or psychological counseling for faculty, staff, or students.
-The Dean of Student Affairs and Director of the Focus program maintain a list of resources in the nearby area and will make it available to the employee upon request.
+Andrew College does not offer social or psychological counseling for faculty, staff,or students.
+The Dean of Student Affairs maintains a list of resources in the nearby area and will make it available to the employee upon request.
 Agencies and Organizations on the list are provided for information only and a listing is not an endorsement, recommendation, or testimony as to services on the part of Andrew College.